Sensex cracks 1,600 pts in 3 days; Rs 5L cr gone from D-St: Time to press panic button?

 Indian equity benchmarks fell sharply in late deals, extending their fall for the third consecutive session as banks, financials and technology stocks dragged.
 At 1:31 pm, the 30-share BSE Sensex slumped 639 points or 1.06 per cent to trade at 59,714; while the broader NSE Nifty moved 184 points or 1.02 per cent to trade at 17,809.
 At today's day low of 59,674, Sensex has lost over 1,600 points in three straight days.
 Such was the fall in the domestic indices that nearly Rs 5 lakh crore of BSE market capitalisation (m-cap) was wiped out.
 Investors turned cautious after strong US data indicated the Federal Reserve would have to keep hiking interest rates.
 Further, all sectoral indexes logged losses ahead of the third quarter earnings season, set to begin on Monday.
+Indices have faced the heat due to muted earnings expectations, analysts said.

 Here's a look at today's market fall in numbers: